Franciscus Patricius: Nova de universis philosophia

 According to his plan, Patricius's main work, the Nova de universis philosophia (New Philosophy of Things in its entirety) should consist of eight parts and explain its entire world interpretation.
-However, he was only able to complete the first four parts and publish them in Ferrara in 1591.
+However, he was able to complete only the first four parts and publish them in Ferrara in 1591.
 He worked on another part, De humana philosophia, in 1591/1592, but the manuscript remained incomplete and the conflict with the censorship authority prevented its completion and publication.
 The author dedicated the first edition of 1591 to Pope Gregory XIV, With whom he had a friendship from his childhood in Padua.